-Patients are the major focus of medical education at all levels.
-The majority of the student contact with the patient has traditionally been through practice placement and clinical rotation in different health care settings, primarily in hospitals; however, the availability of time for interacting with patients in real life situations is associated with a number of challenges.
+Patient is the major focus of medical education at all levels.
+The majority of the student contact with the patient has traditionally been through practice placement and clinical rotation in different health care settings, primarily in hospitals.
+However, the availability of time for interacting with patients in real life situations is associated with a number of challenges.

-First, the increase in the number of students means that each student can interact with the patients less frequently, which is partly ameliorated by increasing the number of patients.
-Second, there has been a constant drive for many years to reduce the length of each patient's stay, meaning patients spend less and less time in hospitals and other health care institutions.
-Improvements in hospitals' effectiveness include ideas such as implementing clinical pathways (predefined patient trajectories optimizing the flow of selected patients through the hospital) and the increase in the number of day and outpatient patients.
-These in combination lead to significantly less time for contact between students and patients.
+First, the increase in number of students means less time for each student to interact with the patients, which is partly ameliorated by increasing the number of patients.
+Second, it has been a constant drive for many years to reduce the length of stay for each patient, meaning patients spend less and less time in hospitals and other health care institutions.
+This and improvement in the hospitals effectiveness, for example, by implementing clinical pathways (predefined patient trajectories optimizing the flow of selected patients through the hospital) and the increase in the number of day and outpatient patients, leads to significantly less time for contact between students and patients.
 Consequently, students get less time on the task, which is paramount for preparing them for their post-graduate work.
 Thus, there is a need for smart solutions that give the students more time on tasks or make the time with the patients more effective.

 Another aspect relating to interaction with the patient is the increase in team-based work in health care.
-In a modern hospital, a patient is treated not by a single healthcare specialist, but by an interprofessional team with complex collaborative procedures and practices.
-This means that medical and nursing students need to practice on complex interactions within a team of professionals.
+In a modern hospital, a patient is treated not by a single health-care specialist, but by an interprofessional team with complex collaborative procedures and practices.
+This means that medical and nursing students needs to practice on complex interactions within a team of professionals.
 Although this is increasingly acknowledged as a central competency by the practice field, it is not implemented in the universities due to practical challenges.
 Students from different professional health care educations typically have practice placement separately from each other to not overburden those in the clinic.
-This means that a hospital department can have medical students present at one time and nursing students at another to avoid overcrowding of students in the ward.
+This means that a hospital department can have students from medicine present at one time and students from nursing at another, just to avoid overcrowding of students in the ward.
 If there are more students than staff and patients, it would be very difficult to get the everyday work done.

-The last aspect concerns the possibilities of a student following a patient over time.
+The last aspect concerns the students' possibility to follow a patient over time.
 When students are on practice placement, they are in one unit at the time.
 This means that they only see patients while they are in direct contact with the unit.
 Even if the students have practice placement in other units, they will encounter different patients there.
 Thus, they are usually not given the opportunity to follow the individual patient trajectory.
-One consequence is that the students get little experience in understanding the totality of the patient's situation, but also a lack of understanding of how the health care system is organized, the complete process of transition from one unit to another (i.e. seeing it from the perspective of both units involved), and how this organization is experienced by the patients.
-The transitions are found to be the especially weak points.
-Students, therefore, need to be skilled in how to ensure the quality of services when the patient moves from one unit to another.
+One consequence is that the students get little experience in understanding the totality of the patient's situation, but also a lack of understanding of how the health care system is organized, the complete process of transition from one unit to another (i.e. seeing it from the perspective of both units involved) and how this organization is experienced by the patients.
+It is especially the transitions that are found to be the weak points, and the students therefore need to be skilled in how to ensure the quality of services when the patient moves from one unit to another.